FAQs

 There will be plenty of spots for your supporters to cheer you on across the route.

-Yes you can run with one dog - not multiple.
+You can run with one dog at Bristol-Bath or Edinburgh.

 ON THE LEAD AT ALL TIMES